 These pictures come to us from Vito Sanfilippo in Pennsylvania.
 He had a propane fireplace with some old dirty fake logs.
 So he did the right thing and got rid of those mess makers, and contacted us.

 The propane pan is installed and you can see the control valve on the lower right hand corner of the fireplace.
-The glass used was 1/4" Clear and 1/4 Bronze fireglass.
+The glass used was 1/4" Clear Base Glass and 1/4 Bronze Base Glass FireGlass.

-Vito really crancked up the heat, demonstrating just how well our propane burners work!
+Vito really cranked up the heat, demonstrating just how well our propane burners work!

 Thanks for the great pictures Vito!
 We hope your enjoying your new warmer & cleaner fireplace this winter in Pennsylvania.